 California’s lemon law applies to new, used, and leased vehicles that are sold at retail under the manufacturer’s original warranty – or manufacturer’s extended warranty, also known as “certified pre-owned” – in the state, for “personal, family, household use.”
 It also applies to some business vehicles “bought or used for business purpose” that fit certain parameters.
 It also applies to different vehicle types, such as cars, trucks, SUVs, vans, as well as boats and motorcycles.

-While the law applies to both new and used vehicles, it only applies to those vehicles that are sold at retail still under the manufacturer’s original warranty, or a manufacturer’s “extended warranty” when the problem occurred.
+While the law applies to both new and used vehicles, it only applies to those vehicles that are sold at retail still under the manufacturer’s original warranty, or a manufacturer’s “extended warranty” and the problem occurred while under that warranty.
 A manufacturer’s extended warranty is also sometimes known as “certified pre-owned” warranty.
 If you are past your warranty period, it might be challenging to make a lemon law claim.
-But if the problem occurred while the car was under warranty, and the warranty ran out, you would still qualify.
+But if the problem occurred while the car was under warranty, and the warranty ran out, you could still qualify.

 The 18 months/18,000 miles is only relevant with regards to the “presumption period.”
 A presumption period means that it may be easier to prove your claim if the problem occurred within 18 months or 18,000 miles in the odometer of the vehicle, whichever occurs first, from the date the car was delivered to the buyer.
 For example, one presumption is that if within 18 months or 18,000 miles of the car being delivered to you, your car has been in the shop for a cumulative time of over 30 days or more, your car may be considered a lemon.
 This part of the California lemon law is also referred to as the “Tanner Consumer Protection Act.”